 Governance

-The Programme is supported through the intellectual, in-kind, and financial contributions of its stakeholders.
-It would not exist without the engagement of Members of Parliament who welcome interns into their offices each year.
-It receives essential in-kind contributions from the House of Commons and the CPSA and financial contributions from Programme sponsors.
-Friends of the Programme contribute to specific Programme activities.
+The Programme is supported through grants from the House of Commons and the Social Sciences and Humanities Research Council as well as financial and in-kind contributions from a wide range of stakeholders.
+It also would not exist without the engagement of many Members of Parliament who welcome interns into their offices each year.

 Annual Reports